 - Trouble focusing

-If you notice these signs, increase fluid intake right away and rest when possible.
+If travelers notice these signs, they increase fluid intake right away and rest when possible.
 Travel hydration helps prevent these issues.

 Hydration and Digestive Health Abroad